Chance-Constrained Neural MPC under Uncontrollable Agents via Sequential Convex Programming: Deterministic Problem Reformulation and Algorithm

-\end{prob} However, the above DOCP remains non-convex due to the nonlinear dynamics and coupled safety constraints.
-Standard convex optimization approaches such as \cite{dixit2023adaptive} would require $c \circ f$, $c \circ \Omega$ to be concave functions of $\mathbf{u}$, and $J \circ f$ to be convex in $\mathbf{u}$; these conditions are overly restrictive in practice.
+However, the above DOCP remains non-convex due to the nonlinear system dynamics $f$, the overly complex high-dimensional neural networks $\Omega$, and coupled safety constraints $c$.
+Standard convex optimization approaches such as \cite{dixit2023adaptive} would require $c \circ f$, $c \circ \Omega$ to be concave functions of $\mathbf{u}$, these conditions are overly restrictive in practice.

-One may consider to adopt the sequential convex programming (SCP) techniques to solve the optimization problem.
+One may consider adopting some existing non-linear solvers or algorithms, such as sequential convex programming (SCP, \cite{svanberg1987method}) techniques to solve the optimization problem.
 However, this faces additional challenges.
 Specifically, the error bounds $\bar{R}_{k,\mathbb{X}_p}$ are inherently discontinuous functions of the control sequence $\mathbf{u}$, as they depend on discrete region assignments in the partitioned state space.
-This discontinuity violates the $C^1$ smoothness requirement necessary for first-order Taylor approximations, which are fundamental to standard SCP methods.
+This discontinuity violates the $C^1$ smoothness requirement necessary for standard non-linear programming solvers.
+Furthermore, the complex, black-box nature of the neural network predictor $\Omega$, with respect to the control variable $\mathbf{u}$, is also unacceptable.

 To address these challenges, we propose a two-loop iterative SCP algorithm that decouples the prediction error bound updates from the approximate convex optimization iterations, enabling effective handling of both the non-convex dynamics and the discontinuous error bounds.